Mathieu Guigourez

 Research

-• I am also interested in feminist epistemology and standpoint epistemologies.
+• Besides, I am also interested in feminist epistemology and standpoint epistemologies and have organised a reading workshop linking feminist philosophers of science with modelling practices in economics.

 Publications and working papers

-• Guigourez, M. 20$ a Ton of Carbon ?
+• Guigourez, M. (2023) $10 a Ton of Carbon ?
 The Stern – Nordhaus Controversy: Epistemological and Ethical Issues.
-(Working Paper available upon request)

 Teachings